ReDI-School/js2-munich-2019-fall/README.md

 Show the slides: `lerna run --scope "00*" start`

+Publish the slides:

-Build the dist folders: `lerna run --scope "00*" build`
+1. Build the dist folders: `lerna run --scope "00*" build`

-Deploy the dist folders to the gh-pages branch:
-`lerna run --scope "00*" deploy`
+2. Deploy and push the dist folders to the gh-pages branch: `lerna run --scope "00*" deploy`

-`git push` to push the gh-pages branch to github